Smart speaker: Privacy concerns

-The built-in microphone in smart speakers is continuously listening for "hot words" followed by a command.
+The built-in microphone in smart speakers is continuously listening for wake words followed by a command.
 However, these continuously listening microphones also raise privacy concerns among users.
-These include what is being recorded, how the data will be used, how it will be protected, and whether it will be used for invasive advertising.
-Furthermore, an analysis of Amazon Echo Dots showed that 30–38% of "spurious audio recordings were human conversations", suggesting that these devices capture audio other than strictly detection of the hot word.
+According to a survey taken by 1,007 people in Western Europe, it is clear that privacy is the biggest concern holding consumers back from buying "smart" products. these concerns include what is being recorded, how the data will be used, how it will be protected, and whether it will be used for invasive advertising.
+Furthermore, an analysis of Amazon Echo Dots showed that 30–38% of "spurious audio recordings were human conversations", suggesting that these devices capture audio other than strictly detection of the wake word.

 As a wiretap

 There are strong concerns that the ever-listening microphone of smart speakers presents a perfect candidate for wiretapping.
 In 2017, British security researcher Mark Barnes showed that pre-2017 Echos have exposed pins which allow for a compromised OS to be booted.

+According to Umar Iqbal, an assistant professor at Washington University in St. Louis, research indicates that data from consumer interactions with Alexa was used to targeted advertisements and products to consumer with over 40% of transmitted data lacking proper encryption raising privacy concerns.
+Further data indicates that due to the Smart Speakers ability to always capture audio, it begins to pick up on external conversations from consumers not related to commands given to the smart speaker.
+Things such as other members in the household, consumers on the phone and even TV audio can be picked up by these speakers and stored for future use by companies.

 Voice assistance vs privacy

 While voice assistants provide a valuable service, there can be some hesitation towards using them in various social contexts, such as in public or around other users.
 However, only more recently have users begun interacting with voice assistants through an interaction with smart speakers rather than an interaction with the phone.
-On the phone, most voice assistants have the option to be engaged by a physical button (e.g., Siri with a long press of the home button) rather than solely by hot word-based engagement in a smart speaker.
+On the phone, most voice assistants have the option to be engaged by a physical button (e.g., Siri with a long press of the home button) rather than solely by wake word-based engagement in a smart speaker.
 While this distinction increases the privacy by limiting when the microphone is on, users felt that having to press a button first removed the convenience of voice interaction.
 This trade-off is not unique to voice assistants; as more and more devices come online, there is an increasing trade-off between convenience and privacy.

-Factors influencing adoption

-While there are many factors influencing smart speaker adoption, specifically with regards to privacy, Lau et al. define five distinct categories as pros and cons: convenience, identity as an early adopter, contributing factors, perceived lack of utility, privacy and security concerns.
-Tennant et al. explored adoption using the technology acceptance model and identified factors influencing expected usefulness, ease of use, and attitudes toward smart speaker devices in the context of home care support.
-The authors describe some of the critical challenges in designing for this context given the potential impact of the voice assistant's personality on someone's perspective of the care situation and a user's desire for intelligent support from the technology.